Desolation Loop Trail Summary

-I’m still holding out hope that I will be able to hike the Colorado and Arizona trails at the end of this year, and I’ve been working to get in shape.
+I’m still holding out hope that I will be able to hike the Colorado and Arizona trails at the end of this year, and I’ve been working on getting in shape.

-The Desolation Loop looked like the perfect test with it’s 5/5 difficulty rating.
-It would put my gear through it’s paces, and give me get a good gauge on my readiness to hike while taking a pounding!
+The Desolation Loop looked like the perfect test with its 5/5 difficulty rating.
+It would put my gear through its paces and give me a good gauge of my readiness to hike while pounding!

 Desolation Loop – Hancock Parking Area

-The day was sunny and bright when I arrived at the Hancock Parking area around noon, and I was happy to note the parking lot was on a fairly busy road.
-This made me feel better about leaving my car here for a couple of days.
+The day was sunny and bright when I arrived at the Hancock Parking area around noon, and I was happy to note the parking lot was on a reasonably busy road.
+This made me feel better about leaving my car here for a few days.

-A few tourists stopping for a view came and went as I went through my pack and made sure everything was in order.
-I emptied the car and locked it, not leaving an itinerary in the car.
+A few tourists stopping for a view came and went as I went through my pack and ensured everything was in order.
+Finally, I emptied the car and locked it, not leaving an itinerary in the vehicle.

 Letting people know how long my car is going to sit empty is not something I choose to do.
-A detailed itinerary is left at home, and I carry an InReach with my other heavy electronics.
+So a detailed itinerary is left at home, and I carry an InReach with my other heavy electronics.

 Desolation Loop – Day One

 The parking area is on a hairpin turn, so I was careful as I crossed the road to access Hancock Notch Trail.
 I noted how well-used it was before heading down the steps to the trail.
 Then, with a grin, I tilted my head back and breathed deep gulps of the timberline pine and spruce I love so much.
 It felt good to be back in the beautiful, rugged White Mountains.